athom031/User-Geo-Location-Map/README.md

-# User Localization Visualization Tool
+# User Geo Location Map

 This project is to create a visual map of users which includes:
 1) Web page where users can register with their information (username, name, password, US address).